Skip to content

 Anthony Joshua vs Kubrat Pulev

-At the very least, those listed could certainly be postponed for a couple of months, dependent on the advice from the World Health Organization.
+At the very least, those listed could indeed be postponed for a couple of months, dependent on the advice from the World Health Organization.

 It’s a highly delicate process to contain such a potent virus.
 COVID-19 is seriously contagious.
 If not the most deadly the planet has ever seen.